 Policing – Richard Dairy

-I think you all know that Wokingham is a low crime area and we are fortunate to live in Emmbrook which I think is considered to be a very low crime area.
+I think you all know that Wokingham is a low crime area and we are fortunate to live in Emmbrook which I think is considered to be a very low crime area (see crime statistics below).

-Consequently, it’s only occasionally that the ERA has any dealings with the police.
+Consequently, it’s only occasionally that the ERA has dealings with the Police.